 - The system has operated for over 30 years without significant flooding. - The system has operated for over 30 years without significant damage. - The system has operated for over 30 years to the satisfaction of the community. - Site specific investigations are undertaken when the existing capacity is not considered acceptable to the individual community.
 Any upgrade options are considered based on risk and benefit/cost considerations.

 SIGNIFICANT VARIANCE EXPLANATIONS

-Annual Plan vs Long Term Plan There were no significant variances.
+There were no significant variances.